 In law, “custody” refers to the right to make major decisions in relation to a child’s healthcare and education (including religious education).
 The approach taken by the Syariah Court on the issue of custody is the same as that of the civil law courts: the divorcing spouses are usually given “joint custody” of their child unless it can be shown that either of them has committed violence against or has abused the child.

 “Care and control” refers to the right to make decisions relating to a child’s day-to-day activities.
 The child will live with and be cared for by the parent who is given his/her care and control.

 “Access” refers to the right of the parent who does not have a child’s care and control to see and be with the child.
 For example, the parent may be given overnight access to the child on alternate weekends for a fixed duration of time, or access to the child on certain public holidays for a fixed duration of time, or access to the child for the duration of half of the child’s mid-year and year-end school holidays.
-The parent’s access can also be “reasonable” with no fixed days and times.
+The parent’s access can also be “reasonable” with no fixed days, periods or durations, per the agreement with the other parent.
 Access orders take many forms depending on the circumstances of each case.

 In arriving at its decision on the issues of custody, care and control and access of a child, the Court will have regard to the relevant principles of Muslim law and the paramount consideration of the child’s welfare and best interest.
 In certain cases, the Court may call for a report on the child from the Ministry of Social and Family Development or other social services agencies to aid the Court in this often difficult decision-making process.

 In the case of Mohd Fadly Bin Saaid v Raba’ah Binte Roszini (Appeal No. 14/2010), the Appeal Board laid down several general principles governing the determination of the issue of custody of a child in Muslim divorces: